|Season (16 Apr 2018 - 14 Oct 2018)|

 Combine a beautiful boat journey on the Sognefjord with a spectacular train journey on the Flam Railway.
-Book online!
+Book Sognefjorden in a nutshell online!

 The Sognefjord is Norway’s longest and deepest fjord.
 The King among fjords lies in the middle of Fjord Norway and stretches more than 200 kilometres inwards to the foot of the Jotunheimen Mountain.